-2.2 Publication of Certification Information
+2.2 Publication of certification information

-Each CA shall publish the certificates that it issues via a repository system that is publicly accessible within the VoIP network, unless the Subscriber has established prior agreement with the CA that the CA will publish certificates on the Subscriber's behalf (reference Section 2.1.
-In the former case where the Subscriber is publishing the certificates, the CA shall have an agreement with the Subscriber such that the Subscriber shall ensure the certificates are published in a repository accessible to all relying parties in the SHAKEN ecosystem.
+Each CA shall publish the certificates that it issues via the repository system that is publicly accessible within the VoIP network, unless there is prior agreement with the Subscriber.
+In this latter case, the CA shall have an agreement with the Subscriber such that the Subscriber shall ensure the certificates are published in a repository accessible to all SPs in the SHAKEN ecosystem.

-Each CA shall notify the STI-PA of any revoked certificates via the STI-PA UI.
-It is required that certificate being revoked be uploaded as part of the revocation process.
+Each CA shall notify the STI-PA of any revoked certificates using the API as provided by the STI-PA or electronic notification via email.

-2.3 Time or Frequency of Publication
+2.3 Time or frequency of publication